Raiders' Nassib comes out as NFL's first openly gay player - RFI

 Los Angeles (AFP)

-Las Vegas Raiders defensive end Carl Nassib made history on Monday after coming out as the first active openly gay player in the NFL, announcing his sexual orientation in a post on social media.
+Las Vegas Raiders defensive end Carl Nassib made history on Monday after coming out as the first active openly gay player in the NFL, a move hailed as a watershed moment for America's most popular sport.

 The 28-year-old five-year veteran said in a video posted on Instagram he hoped his example would boost visibility of other gay athletes.